Prevalence of Bilateral Vocal Fold Palsy in Cases with Perinatal Hypoxia

 Introduction

-There is a notable gap concerning the potential impact of perinatal hypoxia on laryngeal innervation and its role as a causative factor for Bilateral Vocal Fold Palsy (BVFP) in children.
+There is a notable gap concerning the potential impact of perinatal hypoxia on laryngeal innervation and its role as a causative factor for bilateral vocal fold palsy (BVFP) in children.
 This study aims to assess the prevalence of BVFP in cases with perinatal hypoxia.

 This cross-sectional study took place at the Department of Ear, Nose, and Throat (ENT) and the Department of Pediatrics of Institute of Medicine, Kathmandu, Nepal.
 Institutional Review Board approval was obtained.
 From November 2019 to March 2023, all children under 2 years of age with documented perinatal hypoxia were included.
 Exclusion criteria comprised cases without parental consent, identification of another identifiable cause of BVFP, or the child being on oxygen support during examination, preventing laryngoscopy.
 Additionally, a retrospective cohort analysis included all BVFP patients at the department between January 2013 and November 2019 to validate our findings.